The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Vulnerability Database/CVE-2021-3972

-CVE-2021-3972 is a privilege escalation vulnerability in Lenovo Ideapad 3-14ada05 Firmware that allows attackers to modify secure boot settings.
-This article covers technical details, affected versions, and mitigation steps.
+CVE-2021-3972 is a privilege escalation vulnerability in Lenovo Ideapad 3-14ada05 Firmware caused by a manufacturing driver left active.
+Attackers with elevated privileges can modify secure boot settings.
+This article covers technical details, affected versions, impact, and mitigation strategies.

 CVE-2021-3972 Overview